lambdaclass/cairo-vm.c/README.md

 As anyone who has ever written a cairo program will know, everything in cairo is a Felt.
 We can think of it as our unsigned integer.
 In this project, we use the `Lambdaworks` library to abstract ourselves from modular arithmetic.

+TODO: Instructions on how to use Lambdaworks felt from C

 ### Relocatable

 This is how cairo represents pointers, they are made up of `segment_index`, which segment the variable is in, and `offset`, how many values exist between the start of a segment and the variable.
 We represent them like this: